 Circle Surrogacy believes that strong relationships between surrogate mothers and intended parents lead to smoother, more successful journeys.
 Regular communication also helps intended parents feel comfortable with their surrogate, and feel part of the pregnancy and process.

 As an LGBTQIA+ intended parent, building a relationship with your surrogate also helps you tell your child their origin story, and gives him/her the opportunity to know the woman who helped create your family.
 Because developing a relationship with your surrogate is so important, Circle strongly suggests a weekly video call (at minimum) between parents and surrogates via Skype or other video chat forum.

-While the first Skype meeting can be a little stressful, surrogate mothers and intended parents create their own cadence for communication; some speak to each other weekly, some send text updates, while others chat daily and send photos frequently.
+While the first Skype / Zoom meeting can be a little stressful, surrogate mothers and intended parents create their own cadence for communication; some speak to each other weekly, some send text updates, while others chat daily and send photos frequently.